Attica Prison riot: Negotiations

 Once inmates had secured their section of the prison, they began organizing.
 Inmates elected leaders to represent them in negotiations, appointed inmates to serve as medics and security, and began drafting a list of demands for officials to meet before they would surrender.
-For example, Frank "Big Black" Smith (September 11, 1933 – July 31, 2004) was appointed as head of security, and he kept both the hostages and the observers committee safe.
+For example, Frank "Big Black" Smith (September 11, 1933 – July 31, 2004) was chosen to be head of security, to keep negotiators from outside safe.
 Additionally, 21-year-old Elliott James "L.D."
 Barkley, an ardent orator, was a strong force during the negotiations.
 He spoke eloquently to the inmates, journalist camera crews, and viewers at home.
 Barkley, just days away from his scheduled release at the time of the uprising, was killed during the recapturing of the prison.

 We are men!
 We are not beasts and we do not intend to be beaten or driven as such.
 The entire prison populace, that means every one of us here, has set forth to change forever the ruthless brutalization and disregard for the lives of the prisoners here and throughout the United States.
 What has happened here is but the sound before the fury of those who are oppressed.
 We will not compromise on any terms except those terms that are agreeable to us.
 We've called upon all the conscientious citizens of America to assist us in putting an end to this situation that threatens the lives of not only us but of every one of you, as well.